PLPAcademy/day-3-assignment-TrixieNduts/README.md

 #Dart & Flutter

 1. What is the first step for installing Dart on a Windows machine?
-- First step is to Download the Dart SDK
+- First step is to Update your PATH

 A) Install Homebrew
 B) Download the Dart SDK